 Materials and methods:

+Total Phenolic Content (TPC)

-For preparingTotal Phenolic Content (TPC), the total phenolics of the extracts were determined using the Folin and Ciocalteu reagent, following the method described.The test sample (0.2 mL) was mixed with 0.6mL of water and 0.2mL of Folin-Ciocalteu’s phenol reagent (1 : 1).
+The total phenolics of the extracts were determined using the Folin and Ciocalteu reagent, following the method described.The test sample (0.2 mL) was mixed with 0.6mL of water and 0.2mL of Folin-Ciocalteu’s phenol reagent (1 : 1).
 After5min, 1mL of saturated sodium carbonate solution (8%w/v in water) was added to the mixture and the volume was made up to 3mL with distilled water.
 The reaction was kept in the dark for 30min and after centrifuging the absorbance of blue color from different samples was measured at 760 nm.

 Standard curve preparation: